marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 * gradle as build tool
 * Java as middle-tier development language
 * Spring Boot as application framework
-* MarkLogic as database tier
+* MarkLogic as database tier (and [ml-gradle](https://github.com/rjrudin/ml-gradle) as the  MarkLogic-specific bulid tool)

 This README covers running samplestack quickly, then documents each of the commands available to the Java developer as she iterates through code exploration.